NassarX/mlflow-starterkit/README.md

 Setting up the necessary environment for your next project can be a time-consuming and frustrating process.
 This became clear during my recent MLOps class where many of us struggled to set up Jupyter Notebook and MLflow server environments.

 The project allows for easy customization of Jupyter Notebook and MLflow server configurations through Docker Compose, making it easy to switch between different setups.
-By simplifying the connection between Jupyter and MLflow servers, this project saves time and effort for both students and professionals, allowing them to focus on their work and data science projects.

 ## Features

 - Dockerized environment for Jupyter notebooks and MLflow server, allowing for easy setup and deployment.
 - Choice of Jupyter Notebook stacks including `jupyter/minimal-notebook`, `jupyter/scipy-notebook`, and `jupyter/all-spark-notebook`, and more.
-- Customizable environment with the option to add additional dependencies via the requirements.txt file.
+- **MLFlow Configurable Metadata Store**: The flexibility to configure [metadata](https://mlflow.org/docs/latest/tracking.html) (e.g. metrics, parameters) store.
+You can choose to use a relational database like MySQL, PostgreSQL or SQLite by default.
+Alternatively, you can configure the system to use Amazon S3 for storing the metadata.
+- **MLFlowConfigurable Artifact Store**:  The flexibility to configure [artifacts](https://www.mlflow.org/docs/latest/tracking.html#storage) store.
+By default, the artifacts are stored on the local file system.
+However, you can configure the system to use a cloud storage as AWS S3, Google Cloud Storage, or Azure.
 - Streamlined connection between Jupyter Notebook and MLflow server.
-- Option to switch between different Jupyter Notebook and MLflow server configurations, managed through Docker Compose.
-- Simplifies technical setup, allowing users to focus on their data science projects.

 ## Quick Start